 - Time: 3 to 14 minutes (3, 5, 6, 7, 8, 9, 10, 12, 13, 14 minutes)

 - Pressure: Low Pressure at 5.8 ~7.2 psi (40 ~ 50kpa)

 - Cold-Water Bath: 30 seconds of cold water bath, rinse under cold running water for 5 seconds, then another 3 minutes of cold water bath

 In order to ensure the accuracy of this experiment, we started fresh with a cool pot for each run.
 So, after each run, we removed the hot water from the pressure cooker and rinsed the pot and rack with cold running tap water until the pot has cooled down.

-Tools to Make Pressure Cooker Soft, Medium, Hard Boiled Eggs
+Tools to Make Instant Pot Soft, Medium, Hard Boiled Eggs

-Steam rack basket – We normally use the trivet that came with our Instant Pot Pressure Cooker (as shown in the above picture).
+Vegetable Steamer – We normally use the trivet that came with our Instant Pot Pressure Cooker (as shown in the above picture).
 For those who use other electric pressure cookers, this steam rack & basket will work great.
-If you want a budget option, this steamer rack seems to work fine too.

 Are you ready?
 Here we go!

 Hey what happened to the 3-minute one?!
 Before we go into that, let’s take a closer look at the yolk of these Pressure Cooker Eggs. 😀